 For example, high inventory holding costs eventually drive up the cost of goods sold and cost per unit.
 And if you see that it’s affecting your average revenue per unit, it’s a sign that you should look for solutions to reduce it.
-This could involve better demand forecasting and inventory tracking to avoid overstocking and ensure that you keep optimal levels of inventory across your warehouses and fulfillment centers.
+This could involve better demand forecasting and inventory tracking to avoid overstocking and ensure that you keep optimal levels of inventory across your warehouses and fulfilment centres.

 Identifying opportunities to increase revenue

 Perhaps one of the biggest reasons to calculate your average revenue per unit is the ability to identify more opportunities to grow your revenue.
 This metric helps you understand which products and services are good at generating revenue and which ones are not.
-So you can identify how to optimize your offering in a way that will boost your revenue.
+So you can identify how to optimise your offering in a way that will boost your revenue.

 For example, if a certain subscription box has a high ARPU, you might want to lean on it a bit harder, stock more of it, and try to increase subscriptions for it.
 Or you could consider bundling popular and highly profitable SKUs with slow-moving SKUs to generate more revenue while preventing deadstock.

 Every business needs to accurately make projections for the future so they can plan and strategize accordingly.
 Average revenue per unit plays an important role in helping ecommerce businesses to project revenue growth for the future.
 This calculation involves multiplying your ARPU with your projected acquisition and retention numbers.